-Upon resolution of the illegal blockade and a re-start of operations, higher silver prices will allow the Company to target the higher-grade silver ores in the Upper Zone of San Rafael and develop the silver-copper EC120 project.
-Mining these silver-rich areas of the Cosalá Operations is expected to significantly increase silver production to over 2.5 million ounces of silver in the years following the removal of the blockade.
+Upon a restart of operations, higher silver prices will allow the Company to target the higher-grade silver ores in the Upper Zone of San Rafael and develop the silver-copper EC120 project.
+Mining these silverrich areas of the Cosalá Operations is expected to significantly increase silver production to over 2.5 million ounces of silver in the years following the removal of the blockade.

 In addition, the Company released its first sustainability report for the Cosalá Operations, "Working Towards Sustainability", which highlights the Company's commitment to the mining industry in Mexico and to the Cosalá community in Sinaloa.
 The report accounts for the fulfillment of the Company's labor commitments, the environmental, safety and economic impact in the community where the Cosalá Operations are located, which are in accordance with international business best practices.
-A summary of the key highlights and the full text of the Sustainability Report is available on the Company's website3.
+A summary of the key highlights and the full text of the Sustainability Report is available on the Company's website.